-Lenders in some states use mortgages, other use deeds of trust.
-Lenders in certain states, like Ohio and New York, use mortgages to create a security interests in properties.
+Lenders in some states, like Ohio and New York, use mortgages to create a security interests in properties.
 In other states, like California and Oregon, lenders use deeds of trust or a similar-sounding document.
 In Georgia, for example, the document that gives a lender a security interest in a property is called a "Security Deed."

-Mortgages and deeds of trust contain comparable terms.
-Mortgages and deeds of trust tend to have many of the same general provisions (clauses).
+Mortgages and deeds of trust tend to have many of the same general provisions.
 For example, most mortgages and deeds of trust require the borrower to have homeowners’ insurance and maintain the property in good condition.
 Also, both mortgages and deeds of trust give the lender the ability to sell the home through a process called foreclosure if the borrower fails to make payments or breaches the contract in some other way.

 The other major difference between mortgages and deeds of trust is how the foreclosure process works.
-Mortgages are usually foreclosed judicially, while deeds of trust are often foreclosed nonjudicially.
+Mortgages are ordinarily foreclosed judicially, while deeds of trust are often foreclosed nonjudicially.

 Depending on state law, a trustee might be an individual, like an attorney, or a business entity, like a bank or a title company.
 Sometimes, state law limits who may act as a trustee in specific ways.
 For example, in Washington, foreclosure trustees must have a physical presence in the state by maintaining an office in the state with telephone service at such address.

 The trustee comes into play if you fall behind in loan payments and go into foreclosure.
-Again, in states where lenders use deeds of trust (or a similar instrument containing a power of sale clause), a lender may foreclose out of court in a process called a nonjudicial foreclosure.
-The trustee manages the foreclosure process.
+Again, in states where lenders use deeds of trust or a similar instrument containing a power of sale clause, a lender may foreclose out of court in a process called a nonjudicial foreclosure.
+At trustee typically manages the nonjudicial foreclosure process.

-If you’re facing a nonjudicial foreclosure in another state and have questions about the trustee’s role in the process, consider talking to a local foreclosure attorney where you live.
+If you’re facing a nonjudicial foreclosure and have questions about the trustee’s role in the process or you want to learn whether you have any defenses to the foreclosure, consider talking to a local foreclosure attorney where you live.